 Australian Business Register means the register established under the A New Tax System (Australian Business Number) Act 1999 (Cth).

-Business Continuity and Disaster Recovery Management Program means the program referred to in clause 12.1 of these Operating Requirements.
+Business Continuity and Disaster Recovery Management Program means the program referred to in Operating Requirement 12.1.

 Business Continuity and Disaster Recovery Plan (BCDRP) means a documented plan forming part of the Business Continuity and Disaster Recovery Management Program setting out how an ELNO will respond to an Incident to restore continuity and enable recovery.